 NBC News invents the script for a twice-daily Snapchat news show – embargoed story about a new platform initiative

 Expanding post-Y Combinator, OMGDigital wants to win the African millennial media market – an in-depth feature on the nuts and bolts of a news outlet

 Vox’s healthcare newsletter (with ads sold out) is filling a role beyond “articles on the Internet” – reporting on a timely trend in the industry

 The Wall Street Journal shutters 8 blogs: The “tools for telling” stories have changed – daily story reported during a holiday weekend received more views than usual

-Verizon shows Yahoo News Digest, a finite news app, the door – another example of daily story reporting on an industry trend
+Verizon shows Yahoo News Digest, a finite news app, the door – daily story reporting on an industry trend

 Two-Time Cancer Survivor Climbs Mt.
 Kilimanjaro, Raises $120K for Research: I interviewed the cancer survivor, wrote this article, and developed a gallery using the photos provided by the survivor.
 The station later featured her in a news segment on the story as well.